Dynamic Configuration

 Multi-FM Routing Architecture

-For amazon Bedrock, Centralized routing layers taht pull dynamic configuration from a managed service enable organizations to switch between FMs (foundation models), run A/B tests, enforce regional compliance, and optimize cost without modifying client integrations or core application code.
+For amazon Bedrock, Centralized routing layers that pull dynamic configuration from a managed service enable organizations to switch between FMs (foundation models), run A/B tests, enforce regional compliance, and optimize cost without modifying client integrations or core application code.

 flowchart LR